 How Do I Sign Up To The Gift Aid Scheme?

-There are forms on the table at the back of the church, please take one and when completed return to either the priest or any member of the Finance Committee who are always available if you have any further questions or would like to discuss any aspect of the scheme.
+There are forms on the table in the church porch.
+Please take one and when completed return to either the priest or any member of the Finance Committee who are always available if you have any further questions or would like to discuss any aspect of the scheme.

-If you would like to join, please complete a declaration form, and hand the completed from to Fr Paul or a member of the Finance Committee.
+If you would like to join, please complete a declaration form, and hand the completed form to Fr Paul, Fr Luke or a member of the Finance Committee.